aaronhackney/afitop100/README.md

 - afi_rank_2007: int or None
 - rank_delta: int or None

-See the /sample directory or take a look at the unittests in /test for some examples on how to consume this package.
+Take a look at the unittests in /test for some examples on how to consume the modules in this package and/or see the documentation below.

 ---
 *CLI Usage Example:*